 - Arab Cinema (ARB 353)

-- Literature and Society (COLT 231) (when taught by Michael Allan)
+- Literature and Society (COLT 231) (if taught by Michael Allan)

-- Comparative Comics (COLT 370) (when taught by Michael Allen)
+- Comparative Comics (COLT 370) (if taught by Michael Allan)

 - Biblical Narrative (HBRW 311), Biblical Poetry (HBRW 312), Postbiblical Literature (HBRW 313)